 4. Ask if your remote staff has questions to engage the trainees

 Learning is always fun when it is interactive.
 Do not bore your remote staff by continuously speaking and not asking if he/she has questions.
 Occasionally, ask your remote staff if they fully understood the topic, or if there are questions along the way.

 5. Create an organized training library

-By incorporating these 5 tips on your training sessions, it will help you get the most out of your remote staff during the training period.
+Incorporating these 5 tips into your training sessions, it will help you get the most out of your remote staff during the training period.

 Don’t want to train your remote staff from scratch?
-This about using our training to help.
-We have a wide variety of training topics from Social Media, Customer Service, Cultural Differences – for you and your team member, and lots of real estate topics like Property Management, Broker/Agent, and Investor.
-You can learn more about our classes here – https://www.hiresmartvirtualemployees.com/training/
+This is about using our training to help.
+We have a wide variety of training topics from Social Media, Customer Service, and Cultural Differences – for you and your team member, and lots of real estate topics like Property Management, Broker/Agent, and Investor.
+You can learn more about our classes here.